huangwb8/GSClassifier.principle/docs/Model-establishment.md

 ## About

-Sometimes, researchers might have their own gene signatures and know how many subtypes they want to call before (based on some knowledges).
+Sometimes, researchers might have their gene signatures and know how many subtypes they want to call before (based on some knowledge).
 Gratifyingly, comprehensive functions were also provided in `GSClassifier`.
 In this section, we would show how to build a `GSClassifier` model like `PADi`.

 ## Data preparation